simonbengtsson/lumo-decap/README.md

 # Decap CMS as a Lumobase app

 This is a custom version Decap CMS that can run as a Lumobase app.
-Use it to edit website content in a Github repository (Gitlab etc not supported) without having to setup Decap CMS.
+Use it to edit website content in a GitHub repository (Gitlab etc not supported) without having to setup Decap CMS.
 Just [install this app](https://lumobase.co/dash?appUrl=https%3A%2F%2Fgithub.com%2Fsimonbengtsson%2Flumo-decap%2Freleases%2Flatest%2Fdownload%2Fapp.lumo) and add a decapconfig.yml to your website repo and you are all set.

 ## How to use